-March 16, 2022 ~ Jazz singer Barbara Morrison passed away in Los Angeles, California, USA ~ Worked with Jimmy Smith, James Moody, Gerald Wilson, Dizzy Gillespie, Ray Charles, Ron Carter, Etta James, Esther Phillips, David T Walker, Dr John, Kenny Burrell, Terence Blanchard, Joe Sample, Cedar Walton, Nancy Wilson, Joe Williams, Tony Bennett, Keb' Mo, Doc Severinsen, Mark Winkler, and others ~ Morrison was born in 1949
+March 16, 2022 ~ Jazz singer Barbara Morrison passed away in Los Angeles, California, USA ~ Worked with Jimmy Smith, James Moody, Gerald Wilson, Dizzy Gillespie, Ray Charles, Ron Carter, Etta James, Esther Phillips, David T Walker, Dr John, Kenny Burrell, Terence Blanchard, Joe Sample, Cedar Walton, Nancy Wilson, Joe Williams, Tony Bennett, Keb' Mo, Doc Severinsen, and Mark Winkler ~ Morrison was born in 1949

 March 16, 2020 ~ Reggae engineer, producer, singer Lynford Anderson passed away in Austell, Georgia, USA ~ As a singer best known for his 1968 single Pop A Top.
 The song would be used by Canada Dry in an advertising campaign in the 1970s.
 Best known as a gifted engineer, regarded as a genius by some, working extensively with producers such as Lee Scratch Perry and Byron Lee ~ Anderson was born in 1941

-March 16, 2019 ~ David Ernest White, commonly known as David White, passed away in Las Vegas, Nevada, USA ~ Closely associated with John Madara.
-Member of Danny & the Juniors, known for hits such as Rock & Roll Is Here To Stay and At The Hop.
+March 16, 2019 ~ David Ernest White, commonly known as David White, passed away in Las Vegas, Nevada, USA ~ Member of Danny & the Juniors, known for hits such as Rock & Roll Is Here To Stay and At The Hop.
 Member of Spokesmen.
 Member of Crystal Mansion.
-White and Madara wrote and produced numerous record since the early 1960s, including The Fly (Chubby Checker), You Don't Own Me (Lesley Gore), 1-2-3 (Len Barry), Birthday Party, 442 Glenwood Avenue and Cold Cold Winter (Pixies Three), Pop Pop Pop Pie (the Sherrys), The Boy Next Door (Secrets), Sadie The Cleaning Lady (John Farnham), and others ~ White was born in 1939
+Closely associated with John Madara, White and Madara writing and producing numerous record since the early 1960s, including The Fly (Chubby Checker), You Don't Own Me (Lesley Gore), 1-2-3 (Len Barry), Birthday Party, 442 Glenwood Avenue and Cold Cold Winter (the Pixies Three), Pop Pop Pop Pie (the Sherrys), and The Boy Next Door (the Secrets) ~ White was born in 1939

 March 16, 2019 ~ Richard Anthony Monsour, commonly known as guitarist Dick Dale passed away in Loma Linda, California, USA ~ Dubbed “the King of the Surf Guitar”, known for songs such as Let's Go Tripping, Jungle Fever, Surf Beat, Secret Surfing Spot, Pipeline, Misirlou, and others ~ Monsour was born in 1937